fronteers/fronteers-conference/_input/venue.md

 navigation: Venue
 order: 3
 ---
-This year we will see each other again in the Pathé Utrecht Leidsche Rijn theatre.
+This year, we’ll gather in the heart of Dordrecht at the charming Cinema De Witt – a cultural venue with a long history and an intimate, welcoming atmosphere.

 {% set src = '/img/venue.jpg' %}
 {% include '_partials/hero.njk' %}

-**Pathé Utrecht Leidsche Rijn
-Berlijnplein 100
-3541 CM Utrecht**

-The theatre is close to the train station Utrecht Leidsche Rijn with direct connections to Utrecht Central Station, Den Haag and Rotterdam.
-If you are travelling from other locations, it is recommended to change trains in Utrecht Centraal which is just 1 stop away and only a 4 minute train ride.

-If you want to travel by car, there are parking spaces around the theatre and several large parking garages close by.
+**Cinema De Witt
+Nieuwstraat 60
+3311 XR Dordrecht**

+The venue is located just a short walk from Dordrecht Central Station, which offers direct train connections to Rotterdam, Breda, The Hague, and Utrecht.
+If you're coming from other parts of the country, a transfer in Rotterdam Centraal usually gets you there quickly and comfortably.

+Arriving by car?
+There are multiple parking garages nearby, including Spuihaven and Drievriendenhof, both within walking distance of the cinema.

+Whether you arrive by train, bike, or car – getting to Cinema De Witt is easy.
+We look forward to welcoming you in this inspiring venue!